wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 role in the cell has already been discussed in [chapter 1](Week1_rna_transcription_splicing).
 If you want to know what other types of RNA exist outside the common mRNA, rRNA, tRNA and miRNA, read [Box 5.6](Week5_RNA).
 Here we focus on measuring and counting transcripts (mRNA).
+For the understanding of transcriptome analysis it is important to remember that in eukaryotes most genes contain introns and that one gene can have many transcripts.

 (Week5_RNA)=